es4nchez/gpt-api/README.md

     bash setup.sh
     ```

+4. Activate the environment:
+    ```bash
+    source bin/activate
+    ```

-4. Use the following command to run the main script:
+5. Use the following command to run the main script:
     ```bash
     python3 main.py
     ```